Survivor: Worlds Apart: Voting history

+Production

+It was the fourth Survivor season filmed in San Juan del Sur, Nicaragua, and on the same location as Survivor: Nicaragua, Survivor: Redemption Island, and Survivor: San Juan del Sur, tying it with the Philippines and Samoa for the most number of Survivor seasons filmed in one country, although all three would be surpassed by Fiji after Survivor: Ghost Island (season 36).
+It features three tribes of six new players divided by social class: white collar, blue collar, and no collar.
+This season introduced the concept of an extra vote, in which one player can vote twice at a single Tribal Council, which was offered during the season's Survivor Auction.
+This season also saw the return of the firemaking tiebreaker challenge in the final four, last used in Survivor: Gabon.

 Reception

 Despite Jeff Probst hyping up the season as one of the best and suggesting that the winner would become "one of the favorite winners of all time," reception for Worlds Apart was mostly negative.
 Critics lambasted the negativity and unlikability of the cast, as well as the predictability of the season.

 In a poll conducted by Dalton Ross of Entertainment Weekly, Worlds Apart was ranked as the 5th worst season out of the first 35 seasons of Survivor.
 Ross himself ranked it 29th out of the 40 aired seasons, stating that there were "not enough people to root for" and criticized Dan Foley's and Will Sims's actions during the season.
 Worlds Apart was also ranked as the 4th worst season by fan site "The Purple Rock Podcast" in 2020, stating that the cast "quickly disappoints," and that the winner "becomes obvious fairly early on."
 In 2015, a poll by Rob Has a Podcast and Rob Cesternino ranked Worlds Apart 20th out of 30.
 This was updated in 2021 during Cesternino's podcast, Survivor All-Time Top 40 Rankings, ranking 35th.
 In 2020, Inside Survivor ranked this season 36th out of 40 saying that the season had potential during the pre-merge but took a "disturbing turn" after the Survivor Auction.
 In 2024, Nick Caruso of TVLine ranked this season 39th out of 47.